 2019, 7.5/10

 Charli, Aitchison’s first official studio album for five years, attempts to bridge the gap between her pop sense and her experimental side.
-It’s a largely successful compromise that showcases the range of Charli XCX’s capabilities.
+It’s a successful compromise, showcasing the range of Charli XCX’s capabilities.
 It can be an exhausting listen, due to the volume of guest stars and the unceasingly glossy production from PC Music’s A.G.
-Cook, but it’s a fascinating smorgasbord of different approaches.
+Cook.
+But it’s a fascinating smorgasbord of different approaches.

 One of the highlights of Charli comes from the guest spot from Christine and the Queens.
 Chris’ airy voice blends beautifully with Charli XCX’s husky tones, and the song’s chorus is warm and inviting.
 It forms a strong opening pair with ‘Next Level Charli’, a terrific opener that largely dispenses with melody in favour of building intensity with layers of vocals and synths.